 The service operates from the first floor at Surbiton Health Centre and provides a comprehensive routine outpatient dermatology service within a community setting for all residents of Kingston.

 The doctors in the service triage all dermatology referrals that are received from local GPs across Kingston.
-Referrals are triaged in line with agreed referral criteria and evidence based practice in order to determine the most appropriate treatment care pathway.
+Referrals are triaged in line with agreed referral criteria and evidence-based practice in order to determine the most appropriate treatment care pathway.
 This dictates whether the patient can be seen safely within a community setting or needs to be seen at the hospital.

 The doctors work closely with their consultant colleagues to ensure the delivery of a safe and effective service to all patients.
 By seeing more patients in a community setting they are also able to reduce the waiting times for more urgent or complex cases that need to be seen in a hospital environment.

-When patients are seen in the service, the doctor that sees them has full access to their medical record, as held by their GP.
+When patients are seen in the service, the doctor that sees them has full access to their medical records, as held by their GP.
 This is on the basis that the patient gives their consent to access.
-This will allow the doctor to see any past history or current medications that may be affecting the condition being reviewed and also supports the seamless transfer of information between the community Clinics and the patients own registered GP.
+This will allow the doctor to see any past history or current medications that may be affecting the condition being reviewed and also supports the seamless transfer of information between the community Clinics and the patients' own registered GP.